Quantum Mechanics in Terms of Realism

-In the following sections we shall derive the Bose, Planck and Fermi distributions as well as the corresponding fluctuations, by speaking of alteration, condensation and decondensation of wavepackets.
-The configura tion-space wave functions which are behind all this are symmetrized and thus describe a coalesced system of similar wavepackets.
-As we have discussed in Sec.~3.1 this may lead to EPR correlations between the wavepackets.
-These correlations are, however, not relevant in the questions discussed here, and we may treat the packets as independent.
-Nevertheless, {\it some} correlations are already implicit in our considerations, namely those that make themselves felt as condensation and Pauli exclusion.
+In the following sections we shall derive the Bose, Planck and Fermi distributions as well as the corresponding fluctuations, by speaking of alteration, condensation and decondensation, introduced in Sec.~3.3, of the realist quantum wavepackets, rather than of distributing particles over phase-space cells.

-In general the one-particle basis functions $\varphi _{r_{i}}({\bf x},t)$ in the expansion (19) of the function $\Psi _{\rm SA}$ are merely a mathematical system of functions and cannot be identified with independent physical wavepackets.
-This does not exclude that in special physical situations they can so be identified and also that they can exist independently, without being part of a coalesced system.
-Thus, in the following sections where the $\varphi _{r_{i}}({\bf x},t)$ are energy eigen functions or narrow superpositions of these they may effectively be consider ed as independent wavepackets, much as the up and down parts of the wave packet describing the spin-${1\over 2}$ particle in the Stern-Gerlach magnet may be considered as independent packets as far as their interactions with the magnetic field are concerned.

-{\bf 6.2~~The Many Aspects of the Condensed Wavepackets}
+{\bf 5.2~~The Many Aspects of the Condensed Wavepackets}

 We consider similar particles of mass $m$ in a cavity of volume $V$ at temperature $T$, and we write the general quantum statistical distribution function in the well-known form